 Yoyogi Recycle Garden

 Yoyogi Recycle Garden is actually a used goods store.
 They have a limited number of bicycles, but they are all in good repair and cost anywhere from 6000 to 20,000 yen.
-Bicycle registration is done on-site for another 500 yen.
+Register your bicycle on-site for another 500 yen.

 Yoyogi Recycle Garden